redarqas/husky/README.md

 ### SQ

 Like `jq`, but different.
-You will be able to use JS to manipulate the json output
+Transform Json data in a streaming manner using JavaScript

 #### How